 Before you can upload the spreadsheet, you must convert it.
-It is not possible to upload any other spreadsheet than the current, and you must convert it immediately before uploading even if it has been previously converted.
+It is not possible to upload an unconverted spreadsheet, or a spreadsheet that is not opened in Excel.

 For every spreadsheet you create, there are two upload locations: Test and Production.

 You can make changes to a spreadsheet and invite other people to test it in the Test location.
 The Test version is automatically deleted after 7 days.
 If you don’t have a paid license for SpreadsheetConverter, you can only use Test links.

 When testing is complete and you want to activate the new version as the live Production version, simply select to replace the Production version instead.
 The basic ability to create production links is included in all paid licenses.

 Production links are always the same, every time you upload the same spreadsheet, and never expire.
 If you wish to create an additional permanent link, e.g. for a different flavor, you need to rename the spreadsheet or a copy of it before you convert and upload the spreadsheet with the new name.

 While the calculator is being uploaded, a message appears in the Publish to Cloud window.

 After you have published the calculator to the cloud, you must save the links you get to it.
 We provide four different types of links: